SophZoe/Genetic_Algorithm/README.md

 - **move():** Moves the agent and consumes energy, updates the position of the agent and regulates the logic of the flight mode in the agents that stumble upon their agressive counterparts.

 -  **move_towards():** Checks the position of agents, then checks the position of food, calculates the most efficient move copnsidering the given condition of the agent, updates the position of the agent, then checks if there is any food on the new position.
-If so, the food is consumed by the agent and his energy status is updated, the consumed food is removed from ther board, afterwards the position of the agents is updated again.
+If so, the food is consumed by the agent and his energy status is updated, after have eaten a poisonous fodd an agent loses instead of gaining the energy.
+The consumed food is removed from ther board, afterwards the position of the agents is updated again.

 -  **random_move():** Moves an agent randomly between three positions -1, 0 and 1.